jeffbalagosa/test_generator/README.md

 # Quiz Application

-This is a Python-based quiz application that tests users on various questions and answers derived from a structured dataset.
+This is a Python-based quiz application that tests users on various questions and answers derived from a structured dataset stored in a configuration file.
 The application features a set of questions with multiple choice answers and checks for internet connection to prevent cheating.

 ## Features